t-d-k/LibreCrypt/docs/FAQ.md

 *Q: What filesystems does DoxBox Explorer support?*

 *A:*
 DoxBox Explorer supports volumes using the FAT12, FAT16 and FAT32 filesystems.
-Support for other filesystems is currently under development.

 * * *